Rome Tourist Card

 What's Included

-• Vatican Museums & Sistine Chapel: Skip The Line Entry Ticket (with additional option of Guided Tour) OR St Peter's Basilica: Entry Ticket
+• Vatican Museums & Sistine Chapel: Entry Ticket OR St Peter's Basilica: Entry Ticket

 • Rome: City Audio Guide App for Your Smartphone